Skills Support for Semester 2

 Find out about the range of skills support available to help you with your studies in Semester 2 2020/21.

-You can book an appointment on MySkills (max three per year).
+You can book a tutorial on MySkills (max three per year).

 If you prefer, you can get feedback on your writing by email.
 The writing tutor will read your work and prioritise key areas so you can develop and improve the quality of your writing.
 They will send their feedback within three working days.